OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/visualization_and_analysis/profiling/inst_profile.rst

 you have clicked down into a sub-call.

-To prevent popping up the web viewer immediately, use the `--noshow` option.
-If you've run `iprofview` directly on your python script, after running there will be a file named `iprof.0` which contains profiling data.
-Later, you can run `iprofview` directly on the `iprof.0` file to avoid having to re-run your script again.

 .. note::

    Documentation of options for all commands described here can be obtained by running the